francescopazzocco/quantum_information_computing_2526/01_survival_guide/README.md

 # A physicist survival guide to computing

-This week we do not have particular tasks at hand, so we will cover the introduction to basis tasks that are in general important to survive this course and a computational physicist life.
+This week we will cover the introduction to basis tasks that are in general important to survive this course and a computational physicist life.

 ## Code editor: VSCODE